Lifetime Health Cover

 For example, if you take out hospital cover at age 40 you will pay 20% more than someone who first took out hospital cover at age 30.
 The maximum loading is 70%.

 Once you have paid a LHC loading on your private hospital insurance for 10 continuous years, the loading is removed.
-Your loading will then remain at 0% as long as you retain your hospital cover; or, if you cancel your cover after the loading is removed, as long as you do not exceed your permitted days without hospital cover (see below).
+Your loading will then remain at 0% as long as you retain your hospital cover.
+If you cancel your cover after the loading is removed, you may become liable to pay a LHC loading again in the future.

 You can use the Lifetime Health Cover calculators to find out if you need to pay the LHC loading.

 General treatment (extras) cover, Overseas Visitors Health Cover, Overseas Student Health Cover, and international forms of insurance are not considered to be hospital cover for Lifetime Health Cover purposes.

 - Gaps in cover - to cover small gaps, such as switching from one fund to another, you are able to be without hospital cover for periods totalling 1094 days (i.e. three years less one day) during your lifetime, without affecting your loading.
 This is known as 'Days of Absence'.

 If you use up your Days of Absence - that is, you have a total gap period of 1095 days - you will pay a loading on rejoining private hospital cover.
 The loading is an additional 2% on top of any previous loading, and will increase by 2% for every year after the 1094 days without cover.

-- Suspension of membership - if you apply to your health fund to suspend your hospital cover for a short period (for example, to travel overseas for a holiday), and the fund agrees, this period of suspension isn't counted towards your 1094 days of absence.
+- Suspension of membership - if you apply to your health fund to suspend your hospital cover for a short period (for example, to travel overseas for a holiday), and the fund agrees, this period of suspension is not counted towards your 1094 days of absence.
 Suspension terms and conditions vary from fund to fund, so check with your fund as to whether you can suspend your policy.